Taringa suburb profile

 Taringa property market performance

-Sales activity has been robust, with 25 houses and 47 units sold over the last three months.
-Properties are moving quickly, with houses spending a median of 19 days on the market and units just 12 days, indicating strong demand, particularly in the unit sector.
+Sales activity has been robust, with 15 houses and 40 units sold over the past three months.
+Properties are moving quickly, with houses spending a median of 19 days on the market and units just 12 days, highlighting a competitive market environment.

 Median DOM - houses19Past 12 months